timholy/SymbolicLP.jl/README.md

 lpd = lpeval(lpp)
 ```

-Now we can solve the program, using integers for all variables:
+Now we can solve the program.
+In this case, let's use integers for all variables:
 ```julia
 z, x, flag = lpsolve(lpd, "Int", vcat(chunks...))
 ```
+The `chunks` variable is an array of index vectors specifying how variables in the combined linear program map back into the separate programs `lpb1` and `lpb2`.
+If you inspect the contents of `chunks`, you'll notice that there have been two new variables added; these are required to implement the soft constraint.

 If we want to change the barn dimensions, we just repeat the last few steps:
 ```julia